OctoText/OctoText/extras/OctoText.md

 ---
 # OctoText - Simple, Easy to use, Free text or email notifications
 OctoText is a notification plugin that will send you a text or email on configurable printer events.
-All you need is an email account and the printer status - along with a webcam snapshot if configured - will be sent to you either through email or SMS text message.
+All you need is an email account!
+The printer status - along with a webcam snapshot if configured - will be sent to you either through email or SMS text message.

 OctoText is not a service, you will never be charged and your information is only stored on the device it